UKCloud/documentation/articles/gpu/gpu-faq.md

 ### How is it billed?

 Cloud GPU is billed per card per hour for GPGPU, and per vGPU per hour for visualisation.
-Please note that this is in addition to the UKCloud for VMware VM charge.
+This is in addition to the UKCloud for VMware VM charge.
 You have the option to power off Cloud GPU when not required to avoid unnecessary costs.
 All usage is billed and invoiced at the end of each month.

 ### Where can I find more information on NVIDIA GRID?

-The full NVIDIA GRID documentation is available on the NVIDIA website [here](http://www.nvidia.co.uk/object/grid-enterprise-resources-uk.html).
+You can find the latest information regarding GRID on the NVIDIA website [here](https://www.nvidia.com/en-gb/design-visualization/grid-vpc-vapps/).

 ### Where can I find more information on NVIDIA CUDA?

-You can find the latest information regarding CUDA on the NVIDIA website [here](http://www.nvidia.co.uk/object/cuda-parallel-computing-uk.html).
+You can find the latest information regarding CUDA on the NVIDIA website [here](https://developer.nvidia.com/cuda-zone).

 ### What is the SLA?